toyotaracing94/drowsiness-detection/README.md

 ## Installing Environment
 To run this project, we will use a virtual environment to manage our project dependencies.
 I think that most easiest way to installing python packages in secluded environment is using the Python own official, virtual environment.
 To do this, first you must have to install python first.
 The app is using this spesification

-1. Python 3.10 version
+1. Python 3.11 version
 2. Mediapipe 0.10.21 version

-So for python, you can search for their installer [here](https://www.python.org/downloads/release/python-31011/) and install them.
+So for python, you can search for their installer [here](https://www.python.org/downloads/release/python-3119/) and install them.
 If you have installed them, we can start the virtual environment creation.
-Of course you can try to install another python version, but keep in mind, I made this project in 3.10 so it can be more stable rather the new python version and currently if using Hailo AI Accelerator, most of their compiler and program running max on Python 3.10 version, so it is recommended that you use Python 3.10 version both on Windows and Linux just for best practices.
-If you decided to use another python version, do mind that the `requirements.txt` that I have prepared for you will be conflict, you can one-by-one install the package that I list on that `requirements.txt`.
+Of course you can try to install another python version, but keep in mind, I made this project in 3.11 so it can be more stable rather the new python version and currently if using Hailo AI Accelerator, most of their compiler and program running max on Python 3.11 version, so it is recommended that you use Python 3.11 version both on Windows and Linux just for best practices.
+And another also, to connect and use the Raspberry Pi Camera on the Raspberry Pi, we are using the `picamera2` package, where it can for now be installed using `apt`, and by default that package came and installed in the Python 3.11.2 .
+If you decided to use another python version, do mind that the `requirements.txt` that I have prepared for you will be conflict, you can one-by-one install the package that I list on that `requirements.txt` and if you running them on Linux especially on the Raspberry Pi, it will really pain in the ass to set it to be working for the Camera.
 I will explain how you can set up the environment in both Windows and Linux for the Raspberry Pi, but keep in mind Windows version, this code probably will favor more on the Linux side, but it's a good idea to be able to run this on Windows as-well.
 So, before doing the environement set-up, please kindly clone this repo

 ### Preparing environment on Windows
 First go do the work directory.